pcrxn/AlignCov/README.md

 ## Installation

-`aligncov` can be installed using Pip with the following command:
+AlignCov can be installed using Pip with the following command:

 ```bash
 pip install aligncov